ProjectPythia/pythia-foundations/appendix/glossary.md

 : A {term}`Git` command used to download and integrate changes into your local repository.

 pull request
-: A mechanism to propose code changes to be merged into a repository
+: A mechanism to propose code changes to be merged into a repository.

 push
 : A {term}`Git` command to upload local commits to a remote repository.